 However, Cappadocia is the world leader in hot air balloon rides.
 There are over 20 hot air balloon companies in the region.

-Take the 20-minute walk to the Göreme Open Air Museum, pay your 15TL entrance fee, rent the 5TL audio guide, and spend the next two hours marveling at the 1,100 year old cave churches and the frescoes.
+Take the 20-minute walk to the Göreme Open Air Museum, pay your 15TL entrance fee, rent the 5TL audio guide, and spend the next two hours marvelling at the 1,100-year-old cave churches and the frescoes.
 Tip: Pay the extra 8TL for the Dark Church; it is worth it.

-Be sure to hit the Buckle Church on the way down the hill (included with the Museum entry ticket) and head back to Göreme’s center.
-Across the canal from the bus station you will find three unique cafes to choose from for lunch.
+Be sure to hit the Buckle Church down the hill (included with the Museum entry ticket) and head back to Göreme’s centre.
+Across the canal, from the bus station, you will find three unique cafes to choose from for lunch.

 Uçhisar Castle / Pigeon Valley / Hammam